HOME>WESTERN PA>PITTSBURGH COALFIELD>COKEBURG

 James Ellsworth built more conventional coal company housing at Cokeburg than he did with the brick

-This structure was the company store at Cokeburg.
+This structure on the left was the Coalburg company store at.
 At the time of this photo it was the home of Royal Hydraulics.

 View of Cokeburg from a long, long time